How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Trying to trick your body or not enough consistency can lead to water decreases inside and possible increases outside the muscle.
 If you’re getting ready for the stage you may dabble in trickery a bit (as of now I have no stage experience, so consult with those with a ton of it if you’re working on peaking), but that seems like quite the risk not knowing how the body may respond.
 Consistency is more predictable.

-Another possible fullness tip.. did a lot of scouring and this is probably a little too nuanced to have a study on it, but I take a daily walk just to get sunshine and at least 20 minutes of outdoor activity each day.
-When the Sun is out I take my walk shirtless to soak up extra vitamin d, right from the source and I’ve noticed something year after year.
-During spring and summer, when the Sun is in full glory, my muscles are fuller than any other time of the year.
-Could be in my head, could be testosterone related, or maybe another factor I haven’t considered.
-I’d feel like I cheated y’all if I left that out though!
+Another possible fullness tip.. did a lot of scouring and this is probably a little too nuanced to have a study available, but I take a daily walk just to get sunshine and at least 20 minutes of outdoor activity each day.
+When the Sun is out I take my walk shirtless to soak up extra vitamin d, right from the source.
+I’ve noticed something year after year.
+During spring and summer, when the Sun is in full glory, my muscles are fuller than any other time.
+Could be in my head, could be testosterone related, or some other factor I haven’t considered.
+I’d feel like I cheated you if I left that out.

 SOURCES: